Igalia/phpreport/docs/developer/web-service-layer.rst

 `PHP session management <http://php.net/manual/en/book.session.php>`__ has to be considered in the implementation of web services.
 This is usually handled by the web browser transparently for both users and programmers.
-It may user cookies or GET parameters in case the former are not available.
+It may use cookies or GET parameters in case the former are not available.
 However, when the client is not a browser, programmers have to take session management into account explicitly.